• cockney •

 Meaning: 1.
 A resident of the East End of London.
 2. The accent (dialect) associated with the residents of the East End of London.

-Notes: Here is an appropriate word to consider while our minds are still on yesterday's all British word, dekko.
+Notes: Here is an appropriate word to consider while our minds are still on yesterday's all British word dekko.
 Cockney English is as striking a dialect of English as 'Brooklynese' or the 'drawls' of the southern US.
-It contains no Hs, replaces T with the glottal stop we all pronounce between the oh's of Oh-oh!, drops all Rs at the ends of syllables, and replaces TH with F.
+It contains no Hs, replaces T with the glottal stop we all pronounce between the oh's of Oh-oh!, and replaces TH with F.

-In Play: To make this dialect of English all the more impenetrable, Cockneys have introduced a special code called 'Cockney rhyming slang', replacing words with words that rhyme with them.
+In Play: To make this dialect of English all the more impenetrable, Cockneys have introduced a special code called 'Cockney rhyming slang', replacing words with words accompanying words that rhyme with them.
+Hard to follow?
+Here are a few examples.
 A lie is called a porky because lie rhymes with pork pie.
 To have a butcher's is to have a look, rhyming with butcher's hook.
 Your china is your mate because mate rhymes with china plate.

 Word History: You won't believe where this word came from!
 In Middle English the word was cokenei "cock's (rooster's) egg", something pretty special, wouldn't you say?
-Well, that is why the meaning soon shifted to "a pampered child", whence it quite naturally took on the meaning "city dweller" to those who resided in the villages and countryside.
+Well, that is why the meaning soon shifted to "a pampered child".
+Soon it quite naturally took on the meaning "city dweller" to those who resided in the villages and countryside.
 Cockneys today are a very special type of city dweller.
-Cock itself is seldom used to refer to a male fowl in the US due to a vulgar sense it has recently assumed.
+Cock itself is seldom used to refer to a male fowl in the US due to the vulgar sense it assumed early on.
 However, it comes from the same source as chicken: sound imitation.
 Even Late Latin referred to clucking as coccus from coco, the sound of clucking.
 The Old English word for chicken was cicen, probably from cici [kiki], the sound of chicks clucking (clicking?)